akr/codegen/README.md

     }
     *)

-We can use more readable definition of nat type in C.
+We can use more simpler definition of nat type in C.

     #define pred(n) ((n) - 1)
     #define succ(n) ((n) + 1)